ninoseki/mihari/README.md

-  mihari crtsh [QUERY]                        # crt.sh search by a query mihari dnpedia [QUERY]                      # DNPedia domain search by a query mihari help [COMMAND]                       # Describe available commands or one specific command mihari import_from_json                     # Give a JSON input via STDIN mihari onyphe [QUERY]                       # Onyphe datascan search by a query mihari passive_dns [IP|Domain]              # Cross search with passive DNS services by an ip / domain
+  mihari crtsh [QUERY]                        # crt.sh search by a query mihari dnpedia [QUERY]                      # DNPedia domain search by a query mihari help [COMMAND]                       # Describe available commands or one specific command mihari http_hash                            # Cross search with search engines by a hash of an HTTP response (SHA256, MD5 and MurmurHash3) mihari import_from_json                     # Give a JSON input via STDIN mihari onyphe [QUERY]                       # Onyphe datascan search by a query mihari passive_dns [IP|Domain]              # Cross search with passive DNS services by an ip / domain